-If adjuster arm engages star wheel but fails to rotate it, the adjuster assemblies must be replaced with new color-coded adjusters.
+If the adjuster arm engages the star wheel but fails to rotate it, the adjuster assemblies must be replaced with new color-coded adjusters.
 Note the location of the two Teflon coated washers (Ref.
-Fig. 15).
+Fig. 22 on Page K-16).

-7. Check the condition and operation of the moving anchor assembly .
+7. Check the condition and operation of the moving anchor assembly (Ref.
+Fig. 22 on Page K-16).
 Operate the brake lever to check for free motion.
 The adjuster assembly and brake lever should move smoothly from front to back on the backing plate.
 If the moving anchor assembly is damaged or binds against the backing plate, replace both of the wheel brake assemblies.